-That said, the dogs below are known for not releasing as much dander into the air, and that's a good thing.
-Check them out before you look for the perfect dog:
+The dogs below are known for not releasing as much dander into the air, and that's a good thing.
+Check out the

 Dogs that are better for people with allergies can still be super fluffy, and the